DragonMinded/minidragon/README.md

 * NOP - Perform no operation.
 Implemented as "JRI 0".
 * HALT - Jump to self, loop forever.
 Implemented as "JRI -1".
-* SETA - Set immediate value to A register.
-Sets A to full 8-bit value.
+* ZERO - Zero the contents of A.
 * SETPC - Set immediate value to PC register, clobbering A register.
 Sets PC to full 16-bit value.
 * STOREI - Stores immediate value to memory pointed at by PC register, clobbering A register.
 Stores full 8-bit value to memory.
 * NEG - Twos compliment negate A register.